 Overgrowth of this organism generally occurs when there are high levels of dissolved wastes and nutrients in the water, such as nitrate and phosphate.
-Phosphate, in particular, is a prime contributor to growth of cyanobacteria.
+Phosphate, in particular, is a prime contributor to the growth of cyanobacteria.

 The buildup of excess nutrients and dissolved waste may be due to lack of water changes and regular maintenance, overfeeding, or because the tank is new and the beneficial bacterial colonies have not become established.
 Some city tap water can be high in phosphate, making cyanobacteria more likely to grow, but it can even appear in a well maintained, mature aquarium.

 The primary causes of blue-green algae in your aquarium include: